 The film is presented in the original 1.85:1 widescreen ratio and in 1080p high definition and you’d be surprised if it was not a top-notch transfer for a brand new film.
 There are no issues with it whatsoever.
 For the record, I watched this on a Panasonic 50″ Plasma TV.

-The sound is in DTS HD 7.1 (English version only) and the split-surround effects are used nicely for the more fantastic scenes, while the rest of the time, there’s
+The sound is in DTS HD 7.1 (English version only) and the split-surround effects are used nicely for the more fantastic scenes.

 There are some great pieces amongst the extras, which are as follows: